Phalcode/gamevault-docs/docs/server-docs/structure.md

 - File names must not contain the following characters: `/`, `<`, `>`, `:`, `"`, `\`, `|`, `?`, and `*`.
 Replace these problematic characters with appropriate ones to ensure compatibility across all systems.
 - Avoid ending file names with spaces or dots.
+- Avoid using text within Round brackets such as `(GOTY)` in your file names, as GameVault will remove them.
+Round brackets are reserved for the different flags mentioned above.
+Use square brackets instead: `[GOTY]`
 - Do not use reserved file names such as `CON`, `PRN`, `AUX`, `NUL`, `COM(1-9)`, `LPT(1-9)`, etc.
 - Avoid using multiple chained extensions like `.tar.gz` or `.tar.bz2`.
 Instead, use only the last extension like `.gz` or `.bz2`.